 Which services can I use an e-ticket on?

-You can use an e-ticket on any Advance ticket, when travelling on a Virgin Train on the West Coast Mainline.
+You can use an e-ticket on any Advance ticket, when travelling on a Virgin Train on the West Coast Mainline and selected operators (Grand Central Railway and Cross Country Trains).

 e-ticket hasn’t arrived?